-- Sec.
-54. (1) Each general and special court-martial shall keep a separate record of the proceedings in each case.
-The record shall be authenticated by the signature of the military judge.
-If the record cannot be authenticated by the military judge by reason of death, disability, or absence, the record shall be authenticated by the trial counsel.
-If both the military judge and the trial counsel are unavailable for the reasons set forth in this subsection, the record shall be authenticated by 2 members. - (2) Each summary court-martial shall keep a separate record of the proceedings in each case.
-The record shall reflect the pleas of the accused to the charges and specifications, the findings and sentence, and the action by the convening authority.

-(3) After final action by the convening authority, the original record of trial of each court-martial shall be filed in the office of the state judge advocate general, 1 copy shall be filed in the office of the staff judge advocate of the command concerned, 1 copy shall be filed in the headquarters of the special court-martial convening authority over the accused, and 1 copy shall be given to the accused.
+- (1) Each general and special court-martial shall keep a separate record of the proceedings in each case.
+The record must be authenticated by the signature of the military judge.
+If the record cannot be authenticated by the military judge by reason of death, disability, or absence, the record must be authenticated by the trial counsel.
+If both the military judge and the trial counsel are unavailable for the reasons set forth in this subsection, the record must be authenticated by 2 members. - (2) Each summary court-martial shall keep a separate record of the proceedings in each case.
+The record must reflect the pleas of the accused to the charges and specifications, the findings and sentence, and the action by the convening authority. - (3) After final action by the convening authority, the original record of trial of each court-martial must be filed in the office of the state staff judge advocate, 1 copy must be filed in the office of the staff judge advocate of the command concerned, 1 copy must be filed in the headquarters of the special court-martial convening authority over the accused, and 1 copy must be given to the accused.